Services: Residential Alterations

 More Info

-To determine fan efficacy on an AC system, the technician must first perform a fan watt draw test.
-FWD is an energy consumption test, in which, a fan watt meter will be attached to the conditioning unit in order to read how much energy it uses to produce airflow.
-Efficacy is recorded as Watts/CFM.
-This formula is important because it verifies that the ductwork doesn’t have resistance to airflow.
+To determine fan efficacy on an AC system, the technician must first perform a fan-watt draw test.
+FWD is an energy consumption test, in which, a fan-watt meter will be attached to the conditioning unit in order to read how much energy it uses to produce airflow.
+Read more about fan efficacy on our page “Air-Conditioning Verifications.”

 Rated Equipment